 The problems with asymmetric information in capital markets are more severe for small and young firms.
 This will happen either because there is still not much information on these firms available to most potential lenders, or because of "weight" and visibility of such firms.
 Potential lenders are not able to observe the "quality" of the risk or do not have control over the firm's investment.
-Under these conditions, smaller and younger firms are expected to be more credit rationed, according to the models of Jaffe and Russell (1976) and Petersen and Rajan (1995), for example.
+Under these conditions, smaller and younger firms are expected to be more credit rationed, as shown by Jaffe and Russell (1976) and Petersen and Rajan (1994, 1995).

-In fact, Hyytinen and Vaananen (2006), using firm self perception, find evidence that Finnish SMEs face severe adverse selection and moral hazard problems and that the former is empirically more prevalent than the latter.
+In fact, Hyytinen and Vaananen (2006) find evidence that Finnish SMEs face severe adverse selection and moral hazard problems and that the former is empirically more prevalent than the latter.
 These problems, particularly the former, are found to restrict firms' ability to raise external funds needed to take advantage of investment opportunities.
-Although Kadapakkam et al. (1998), anchoring their results in investment-cash flow and investment-cash stock sensitivities, and Clearly (1999), for developed countries, find the opposite relationship (i.e. cash flow-investment sensitivity is highest in the large firm size group and smallest in the small firm size group), this result can possibly arise because "larger firms have greater flexibility in timing their investments and have more managerial agency problems" (Kadapakkam et al., 1998).
-Pratap (2003), resorting to dividend payout ratio, advances the hypothesis that adjustment costs explain possible insensitivity of small firms' investment-cash flow, as firms do not take major investments before they attain a threshold level of liquidity.
+Although Kadapakkam et al. (1998) and Clearly (1999), for developed countries, find the opposite relationship (i.e. cash flow-investment sensitivity is highest in the large firm size group and smallest in the small firm size group), this result can possibly arise because "larger firms have greater flexibility in timing their investments and have more managerial agency problems" (Kadapakkam et al., 1998).
+Pratap (2003) advances the hypothesis that adjustment costs explain possible insensitivity of small firms' investment-cash flow, as firms do not take major investments before they attain a threshold level of liquidity.